duongvituan/godot-sprite-shader/README.md

 ex: ```$Char2/SShaderContainer/SSDissolveDust.play(1.0, false)```

-Note:
-If you call function play for the SShader (White), it's simply an active shader at the start and inactive shader at the end.
+> Note: If you call function play for the SShader (White), it's simply an active shader at the start and inactive shader at the end.

-ex: You want to create a flash effect - "hit effect" when the character is hit.
+ex: You want to create a **hit effect** when the character is hit.

 Pseudocode:
 - Active Shader change Sprite to white color.